s4n7r0/sand_stretch/README.md

 Grains can be held in place, played in reverse, synced to a note duration, crossfaded, <br> or only grains where samples at the beginning and the end of it crossed 0 (zcrossed samples) <br>

+This plugin is not an exact 1:1 recreation of dblue_stretch and is not supposed to replace it.

 ## Parameters

 | Name          | Description                                               | Only works if